Prep report: Timmons leads Assumption to fourth straight win

 Assumption 66, Clinton 51: Allie Timmons scored 24 points and Anna Wohlers added 18 points to lead Assumption as it methodically pulled away from Clinton on Friday night.

-The Knights (6-5) outscored the River Kings in every quarter on their way to their fourth win in a row.
+The Knights (6-5) outscored the River Queens in every quarter on their way to their fourth win in a row.

 Clinton, which fell to 3-5 in the MAC, was led by Megan Gandrup with 25 points.
 Macy Mulholland finished with 11 points.